 To conclude – YES, YOU CAN USE MUSIC WITH YOUNG LEARNERS TO HELP THEM LEARN ENGLISH BETTER!

-Have you ever considered taking the music in your classroom a step further and developed a whole project around it?
+Have you ever considered taking the music in your classroom a step further and developing a whole project around it?
 Do you believe that music can promote early literacy instruction in young learners?
 Write in the comments or via the contact page what do you think about learning English through music!

 Click here to explore my store where 99% of materials are forever free!